 - 1. The audit engagement leader increased time spent directing and supervising the audit procedures on going concern; - 2.
-We assessed the determination, made by the Board of Directors of the Group, that the Group is a going concern and the appropriateness of the financial statements to be prepared on a going concern basis; - 3.
-We challenged the appropriateness of management's assessment of the likely outcome of the vote by considering the soft sounding performed with the investors, the uncertainty of the outcome of the shareholders' vote in the coming annual general meeting and the uncertainty of the divestment process: - 4.
-We assessed the disclosures in the financial statements relating to going concern, including the material uncertainty, to ensure they were fair, balanced, and understandable and in compliance with FRS102; and - 5.
-We obtained verbal and written representations from management and those charged with governance detailing the basis of their decision to continue adopting the going concern assumption.
+We assessed the determination, made by the Board of Directors of the Group, that the Group is a going concern and the appropriateness of the consolidated financial statements to be prepared on a going concern basis; - 3.
+We assessed the disclosures in the consolidated financial statements relating to going concern, including the material uncertainty, to ensure that they were fair, balanced and understandable and in compliance with FRS 102; - 4.
+We obtained verbal and written representations from management and those charged with governance detailing the basis of their decision to continue adopting the going concern assumption; - 5.
+We challenged the appropriateness of management's assessment of the likely outcome of the vote by obtaining copies of correspondence with key shareholders; and - 6.
+We reviewed the cash flow forecast and liquidity position of the Group and checked the repayment terms of outstanding loans as at year end.
+We noted that the loan is due to expire 31 July 2025 and held discussions with management regarding the status of the loan financing.
+Management confirmed they believe that demand for repayment of the finance is not expected to occur before its expiration date or if repayment is demanded, the Group would be able to refinance accordingly.
+Management's view are supported by historical support from the bank.